France 2018 - 2019

 In collaboration with Luca Giacomoni

-With Soline Aubry, Emilie Bouzige, Natacha Calvayrac, Mathilde Chretien, Léo Demazeau, Sophie Desroseaux, Guilhem Lefranc-Morin, Arthur-Alexandre Mauries, Rémi Paris, Natalie Perrone, Florentine Proust, Benjamin Sicard and Amélie Sigrist
+With the participation of Soline Aubry, Emilie Bouzige, Natacha Calvayrac, Mathilde Chretien, Léo Demazeau, Sophie Desroseaux, Guilhem Lefranc-Morin, Arthur-Alexandre Mauries, Rémi Paris, Natalie Perrone, Florentine Proust, Benjamin Sicard and Amélie Sigrist

 Production / LAP Laboratoire des Arts de la Performance